rbouaf/my-way-or-the-slime-way/README.md

-# Slime-Mold-Simulation
+# SLIME MOLD SIMULATION
-Simulating the spread of slime mold using cellular automata
+Simulating the spread of slime mold using cellular automata.
+Entry for the McGill Physics Hackathon 2022.